-If you’ve hopped the escalator up to the second level of Capitol Terrace, you might have noticed that Shige Japanese Steakhouse closed earlier this month on the veranda at 150 N. 8th St., suite 217.
+If you’ve hopped the escalator up to the second level of Capitol Terrace, you might have noticed that Shige Japanese Steakhouse closed in April on the veranda at 150 N. 8th St., suite 217.

 “We are the first one,” Hirose says.